ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 Unlike unit testing that focuses on independent parts of the system, functional testing checks the compliance of the system overall against a defined set of criteria.
 In other words does the software as a whole do what it's supposed to do?

 #### Regression Testing

-This refers to the practice of running previously written tests whenever a new change is introduced to the code.
+This refers to the practice of running previously written tests whenever a new change is introduced to the code, and adding new tests when issues are resolved to ensure that bugs don't reoccur.
 This is good to do even when making seemingly insignificant changes.
 Carrying out regression testing allows you to remain confident that your code is functioning as expected even as it grows in complexity and capability.